Aging doesn't have to mean declining. You simply need to learn how to increase metabolism after 40 … and it's easier than you think!

 Set yourself a bedtime that will ensure you get between 6-8 hours of sleep every night, and stick to it.

-During that time you need to do enough exercise to get your heart racing and you out of breath.
+When you do workout, be sure to get your heart racing, work up a sweat, and get out of breath.

 Regular exercise will increase your metabolic rate as your body gets fitter, healthier, and ready to perform when you need it to.